Environmental Engineering

 Two degree programs are offered: the B.S. in Environmental Engineering, and the B.A. in Engineering Sciences (Environmental).
 The B.S. degree program in Environmental Engineering is designed for students who desire a strong background in environmental engineering leading to a career in the field.
 The B.A. degree program in Engineering Sciences (Environmental) is intended for students whose careers will involve, but not be dominated by, the skills of environmental engineering.
 The B.A. program is appropriate for those contemplating a career in which scientific and technological problems can play an important role, as is often the case in law, business, medicine, or public service.

-Students in the Class of 2024 and 2025 With approval from the director of undergraduate studies (DUS), the following changes to the prerequisites and the major requirements of the B.S. degree program may be fulfilled by students who declared their major under previous requirements.
+Students are held to the requirements in place when they declared their major.
+However, with approval from the director of undergraduate studies (DUS), the following prerequisites and major requirements, updated for the academic year 2023-2024, may be fulfilled by students who declared the major in a prior term.

 Prerequisites